4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 *  "(9): manual" might look like an attractive option but it's default setting is unuseable: Gstreamer uses R:G:G:B values (Bayer-based) to set colour temperature and the default values are 0.5:0.5:0.5:0.5, which will cause under-exposed images with a strong green bias in most use cases.
 To work with this mode it is necessary to adjust the values by trial and error and then re-compile the C++ file.
-1.0:0.5:0.5:1.0 would be a better starting point, but some of these values will almost certainly need to be further increased
+1.0:0.5:0.5:1.0 would be a better starting point, but some of these values will almost certainly need to be further adjusted

 *  Access __gstreamer__ samples such as userAutoWhiteBalance on the Jetson Nano at:
 /usr/src/jetson_multimedia/api/argus/samples